Small living room ideas can still be big on style, as all these beautiful, but modestly proportioned spaces prove...

-Small living rooms are often cosy but they have to work much harder than their more spacious counterparts.
+Small living rooms are often cozy but they have to work much harder than their more spacious counterparts.
 Layout, furniture, window dressings, flooring and accessories all carry extra weight in a smaller space and it’s more important than ever to get the scale, proportions and balance right.
 However, that doesn’t necessarily mean that you have to play it safe either.
 It’s always good to follow the rules, but breaking them can make a much bigger statement.
 It’s all about knowing where the limits are and when you can push them.

-1. Maximise awkward spaces
+1. Maximize awkward spaces

 'Many homes have awkward alcoves.
-This is one area where it pays to invest in bespoke cabinetry to really maximise the storage,” says Andrew Dunning of London Contemporary.
-“Whether your interior is modern or traditional, cupboards and shelving will finish this space in the room without intruding into it.
+This is one area where it pays to invest in bespoke cabinetry to really maximize the storage' says Andrew Dunning of London Contemporary.
+'Whether your interior is modern or traditional, cupboards and shelving will finish this space in the room without intruding into it.'

 2. Think multifunctional

-Clever multifunctional designs are great space saving options for small spaces.
+Clever multifunctional designs are great space-saving options for small spaces.
 Mireille Baumgart is a BoConcept Partner and says: 'In small living rooms it is important to choose furniture that can be adapted easily and have multiple purposes.”
-She suggests opting for coffee tables that convert to a dining table or footstools that transform into a single bed.
+She suggests opting for coffee tables that convert to a dining table or footstools that transform into a single bed.'

 3. Curtain Call

 When it comes to small living room ideas, windows have a huge role to play and have the potential to make your small room look lighter, brighter and even larger.
 Debbie Leigh is Design Manager at ILIV and suggests extending the curtain pole beyond the width of the window.